-- Continue to recruit prospects for the Southway Industrial Park, in the southeast section of the City; - Provide for development of existing and potential industrial sites in the City; - Complete roadway construction improvements outlined in Rock Hill-Fort Mill Area Transportation Study (RFATS); - Expand and upgrade water, sewer and electrical systems throughout areas served by the City including expanding the capacity of the water and wastewater treatment plants; - Complete airport improvements as stated in the Airport Master Plan for Rock Hill; - Consider opportunities to support speculative building program on industrial sites; - Increase Rock Hill's success as a premiere sports tourism destination; - Continue the implementation of the Downtown Master Plan; - Implement the redevelopment plan for the Textile Corridor;
+- Support the development of business parks with all necessary infrastructure in place to serve the needs of businesses seeking expansion or relocation to this area; - Complete roadway construction improvements outlined in Rock Hill-Fort Mill Area Transportation Study (RFATS); - Expand and upgrade water, sewer and electrical systems throughout areas served by the City including expanding the capacity of the water and wastewater treatment plants; - Complete airport improvements as stated in the Airport Master Plan for Rock Hill; - Consider opportunities to support speculative building program on industrial sites; - Increase Rock Hill's success as a premiere sports tourism destination; - Continue the implementation of the Downtown Master Plan; - Implement the redevelopment plan for the Textile Corridor, including the redevelopment of the former Rock Hill Printing and Finishing Company site;

-- Complete improvements to the Dave Lyle Boulevard Interstate 77 interchange and adjacent commercial areas to improve appearance, increase traffic capacity, provide for pedestrian safety, and support new development; - Continue support for small business development in downtown, including business incubators; - Seek support and funding for construction of an extension of Dave Lyle Boulevard to connect with US 521 in Lancaster County; - Develop plans and seek funding for infrastructure improvements to serve development on the east side of Interstate 77, including improvements to Celriver and Eden Terrace; - Develop and implement strategies for attracting jobs, businesses, investment and residents to the Old Town area of Rock Hill; - Complete public improvements (utilities, streets and intersections, landscaping, etc.) serving the Red River Redevelopment Area; and - Extend water lines along SC Highway 901 to the Chester County line.
+- Development a streetcar system to connect downtown Rock Hill to Winthrop University through the Knowledge Park; - Implement workforce development programs to support technology and knowledge economy jobs; - Complete improvements to the Dave Lyle Boulevard Interstate 77 interchange and adjacent commercial areas to improve appearance, increase traffic capacity, provide for pedestrian safety, and support new development; - Continue support for small business development in downtown, including the Knowledge Park Technology incubator and other programs designed to encourage the formation and growth of small businesses; - Seek support and funding for construction of an extension of Dave Lyle Boulevard to connect with US 521 in Lancaster County; - Develop plans and seek funding for infrastructure improvements to serve development on the east side of Interstate 77, including improvements to Celriver/Red River Road and Eden Terrace; - Develop and implement strategies for attracting jobs, businesses, investment and residents to the Old Town area of Rock Hill; - Complete public improvements (utilities, streets and intersections, landscaping, etc.) serving the Red River Redevelopment Area; and - Extend water lines along SC Highway 901 to the Chester County line.

-- Continue to extend the affordable housing program and improvements to the existing housing stock, focusing on Old Town; - Continue to implement recommendations of the Saluda Street Master Plan; - Promote redevelopment of the Hagins-Fewell and Arcade neighborhoods; - Implement recommendations from the College Town Action Plan linking downtown to Winthrop University and surrounding neighborhoods; and - Replace obsolete utility systems and upgrade other infrastructure serving older neighborhoods of the City.
+- Continue to extend the affordable housing program and improvements to the existing housing stock, focusing on Old Town; - Continue to implement recommendations of the Saluda Street Master Plan; - Promote redevelopment of the Hagins-Fewell and Arcade neighborhoods; - Implement recommendations from the College Town Action Plan linking downtown to Winthrop University and surrounding neighborhoods; and

+Replace obsolete utility systems and upgrade other infrastructure serving older neighborhoods of the City.